scharm-to-charm/scharm-fitter/README.md

 Running `install.py install` will add a `.pth` file to your local python installation.
 This will allow scripts to find the needed module.
+You'll also need to run `make` in the `src/` directory to build the HistFitter fitting functions.
 All top level scripts are in the `scripts` directory:

  - `susy-fit-*`: try the `-h` flag to get help.
  - `susy-fit-test.py`: this segfaults on some computers I use, even